-Sometimes you just need to soak something small or mix up a stain removal solution, and a small bowl is a perfect size.
+Sometimes you just need to soak something small or mix up a stain removal solution, and a small bowl is perfect.

 There are so many uses for these in stain removal, including blotting up excess spills and blotting on stain removal solutions you create for treating stains.
-The reason I specify white is that you don’t want dyes in the paper towel or cloth to transfer onto the garment you are treating and cause a new stain.
+I specify white because you don’t want dyes in the paper towel or cloth to transfer onto the garment you are treating and cause a new stain.

-Use these to hold the stain removal solutions you create (label them if you are using them long-term) and to apply the solution to the stained area.
+Use these to hold the stain removal solutions you create (label them if you are using them long-term) and apply the solution to the stained area.
 A spray bottle is used when you are covering a large area, and a squeeze bottle is best when you need to saturate a smaller area.

-Use this to apply a very small amount of a stain remover to a stain in situations where you want to limit how much area a remover gets onto the fabric.
+Use this to apply a very small amount of stain remover to a stain in situations where you want to limit how much area a remover gets onto the fabric.

 These are handy for dabbing a small amount of a stain remover onto a stained area when you don’t want to dirty an entire white cloth or want to be precise in where you are applying the remover.

 Have some dedicated measuring utensils for creating your stain removal or cleaning solutions to help you measure correctly.
 You don’t want to use the ones you will be using for cooking because of the chemicals.

 One of my favorite stain removal tools is an old toothbrush that I use to gently rub the stain remover into the stain, to help manually remove it from the fabric fibers.
 Sometimes you also need a sturdier brush for tough fabrics with large stains, like jeans.